chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 - We increase X for a paradigm shift in how the pipeline is conceived.
 Example: adding a de-novo assembly step and then reassigning hits based on the assembled contigs.
 Changes to X or Y force recomputation of all results when a sample is rerun using idseq-web.
 Changes to Z do not force recomputation when the sample is rerun - the pipeline will lazily reuse existing outputs in AWS S3.

+- 3.16.6
+  - Isolate directories on alignment instances to chunks rather than whole samples
+  - Clean up intermediate files from alignment instances after running alignment on a chunk
+  - Ensure alignment instance is clean before running alignment on a chunk

 - 3.16.5
   - Fix dag validation of Rapsearch index generation template.